bluzelle/api/source/index.html.md

 Argument  | Description
 ----------|------------
-key       | The name of the key to delete
+key       | The name of the key to delete.

 ### Returns